 The departures of Samenuk and Weiss come at the conclusion of an investigation by a special committee of the company's board of directors into the way that certain stock options were granted in the last 10 years.
 The committee found that McAfee will need to restate some of its historical financial results, which will result in a charge of at least $100 million, the company said.

 The loss of Samenuk is a major blow for McAfee, which is battling not just its traditional security rivals, such as Symantec Corp. and Trend Micro Inc., but also Microsoft Corp., whose own antivirus and other security offerings are beginning to hit the market.
 Samenuk was immensely popular with McAfee employees and had become a highly visible figure in the security industry.
-He took over the company at a time when it was reeling from a previous financial scandal involving the way that McAfee, then known as Network Associates, handled how it recognized
+He took over the company at a time when it was reeling from a previous financial scandal involving the way that McAfee, then known as Network Associates, handled how it recognized revenue from sales through its channel partners.

 That situation resulted in not only lawsuits from resellers and shareholders, but also indictments of several former company executives and investigations by the Securities and Exchange Commission and Department of Justice.
 Samenuk came in vowing to focus on the needs of the company's customers and led a transformation of the company that saw it radically change its product portfolio through the acquisitions of intrusion prevention vendors IntruVert Networks and Entercept Security Technologies.